CubeVic/My_notes/docs/control flow.md

 squares = [x**2 if x % 2 == 0 else x + 3 for x in range(9)]
 ```

-## exercise using the dictionaries and for loops
+## Exercise using the dictionaries and for loops

 Provide a list with the name(s) of the director(s) with the most Oscar wins.
 We are asking for a list because there could be more than 1 director tied for the most Oscar wins.